 The university complies with all federal and state laws regarding non-discrimination.
-The university does not discriminate based on race, color, religion, gender, age, marital status, national origin, ancestry, alienage, physical or mental disability, sexual orientation, gender identity or expression, genetic information or any other characteristic protected by law.
+The university does not discriminate on the basis of race, color, religion, gender, age, marital status, national origin, ancestry, alienage, physical or mental disability, sexual orientation, gender identity or expression, genetic information or any other characteristic protected by law.

-If a student, faculty or staff member or other participant in a university program feels they have been discriminated against or harassed based on sex or gender, they are encouraged to contact the Title IX coordinator.
+If a student, faculty or staff member or other participant in a university program feels they have been discriminated against or harassed on the basis of sex or gender, they are encouraged to contact the Title IX coordinator.
 Complaints of sex or gender-based discrimination will be addressed pursuant to Quinnipiac's Title IX Policy Against Gender-Based Discrimination and Sexual Misconduct.

-If a student, faculty or staff member or other participant in a university program feels they have been discriminated against or harassed based on another protected characteristic, they are encouraged to contact
+If a student, faculty or staff member or other participant in a university program feels they have been discriminated against or harassed on the basis of another protected characteristic, they are encouraged to contact:

-Dennis Kwarteng
+Sarah Hellyar

-Title IX Coordinator
+Interim Title IX Coordinator

 275 Mount Carmel Avenue, CCE-180

 Hamden, CT 06518

-dennis.kwarteng@qu.edu
+sarah.hellyar@qu.edu

-203-582-7327
+203-582-7757